chriswang8936/airbnbseattle_explore/README.md

 ## Project Motivation
 For this project, I will in using the Seattle Airbnb Data from kaggle to answer three below questions

-      1.When is the busy season in seattle and what is the cheapest time of the year to travel to seattle?
+      1.When is the busy season in seattle that is harder to book and what is the cheapest time of the year to travel to seattle?

       2.Is there any organizations or big host that dominate the airbnb market?